Steven Dyer

 St. John's, NL · Sept 2023 - Present

 Memorial Baja is a student design team building a single-seat off-road Baja SAE racing vehicle.
-The team is currently preparing to compete in the Baja SAE Ohio competition in 2026.
+The team is preparing to compete in the Baja SAE Ohio competition in 2026.
 As an electronics team member, I contribute to the development of all electronic systems on the vehicle:

 • Tested and troubleshooted the hall effect sensor using multimeters and oscilloscopes ensuring accurate sensor readings.